Smoothing Methods for Automatic Differentiation Across Conditional Branches: Smooth Automatic Differentiation

 In the case of imperative programs with control flow depending on $\textbf{x}$, $\prog$ is not generally continuous, requiring an alternative approach.
 We observe that the control flow partitions the program's (discontinuous) output $\prog(\textbf{x})$ into several continuous parts.
 In the probabilistic execution context, we can isolate these continuous parts by conditioning the distribution of $\prog(X)$ on the execution path $p\,{\in}\,\{1,\dots,N\}$.
 More precisely, let the random variable $\mathfrak{P}$ reflect which control flow path $p$ was taken in the execution of $\prog$.
 Then, using the law of total expectation, we can decompose the integral \eqref{eq:smooth_program_as_convolution} into a sum over expectations of its path-specific outputs:

 In practice, $\mathfrak{P}$ is defined in terms of the conjunction of branching conditions on $X$ encountered along each control flow path $p$.
 We note that the idea of using conditional expectations to obtain a smooth objective is very similar to SPA (cf.\ the overview in \cite{lecuyer1991overview}).
-Here, however, the conditioning on $\mathfrak{P}$ is not sufficient to exclusively rely on the IPA estimate of $\expval[X]{\prog(X)|\mathfrak{P}\,{=}\,p}$, because by the definition of $\mathfrak{P}$, the probability $\mathbb{P}(\mathfrak{P}=p)$ still depends on $X$.
+Here, however, the conditioning does not justify the application of IPA, but rather provides a descriptive transformation.
 Considering \eqref{eq:discrete_smooth_program}, the smoothed gradient of the program is given by:

-Taking into account the sum and chain rules of differentiation, this requires determining the gradients of $\mathbb{P}(\mathfrak{P}\,{=}\,p)$ and $\expval{\prog(X)|\mathfrak{P}=p}$ wrt.\ $\mathbf{x}$, with the latter equivalent to the expectation of the pathwise gradient, which can be obtained by IPA and AD.
-The gradient of the probability of taking a certain path is more difficult to calculate automatically.
-In the general case where it does not depend on $\textbf{x}$, it is always $\textbf{0}$ and can be omitted (and \eqref{eq:discrete_smooth_gradient} coincides with the IPA estimator).
-However, in our case the probability of a taking a branch is influenced by the branching condition, which depends on $\textbf{x}$, yielding a non-zero gradient vector.
+Taking into account the sum and chain rules of differentiation, this requires determining the gradients of $\mathbb{P}(\mathfrak{P}\,{=}\,p)$ and $\expval{\prog(X)|\mathfrak{P}=p}$ wrt.\ $\mathbf{x}$.
+In the general case, where the former does not depend on $\textbf{x}$, it is always $\textbf{0}$ and can be omitted.
+However, in our case the probability of taking a branch is influenced by the branching condition, which depends on $\textbf{x}$, yielding a non-zero gradient vector.
 The second problem with estimating \eqref{eq:discrete_smooth_gradient} is the number of possible paths $N$, which grows exponentially with the number of branches, leading to an exponential explosion of summation terms.